 07 of 10

-Yorkies are a popular and intelligent toy breed, but they should not be deemed as a lap dog.
-They have terrier traits too, and although they are loyal and affectionate with their families, they also have strong guarding instincts.
-As a result, they can be vocal and prone to guarding.
+Yorkshire terriers are a popular and intelligent toy breed, but they aren't total lap dogs.
+Although they are loyal and affectionate with their families, they have terrier traits, including strong guarding instincts and a vocal nature.
+It is not uncommon for a Yorkie to live to 15 years or older.

 08 of 10